 “May I see him now?”
 Maya asked.

 The vet led the way to the room where Early was.
 He opened the door slowly and let Maya in.
 “I’ll leave you alone with him.”
 Maya nodded.
 She stepped in slowly.
 “Maya Hanım,” called the vet again.
 He turned his voice down a little bit.
 “There is a power that greater than our power.
 Perhaps there’s a miracle left.”

 Maya smiled.
 “Sağ olun, doktor bey.”
-The smile on Maya’s face expressed more gratefulness than her thank word.
+The smile on Maya’s face expressed more gratefulness than her words of thanks.

-Now Maya was alone with Early that lay on a table with bandage on his legs.
+Now Maya was alone with Early who lay on a table with bandage on his legs.
 A blood bag stuck to his vein.
-His upper part body seen slightly moved up and down.
+The upper part of his body seemed to slightly move up and down.

 “Early…,” called Maya.

 Early didn’t give any motion.
-Only his tail hardly moved that barely seen.
+Only his tail could just hardly be seen to move.

 Maya froze.
-Only her lips started to tremble and tears running down.
+Her lips started to tremble and tears started to run down.

 “Ben geldim,” said Maya walking near Early.

 Maya sat on a stool near him.
 Her eyes tried to catch his eyes that weakly opened.
 She lifted her hand to stroke Early but it stopped in the air.
 She was afraid that her touch would hurt Early more.
 Instead, she put her hand on the table close enough to touch his paw.